 An agency built from the ground up reflects the collective beliefs and practices of the staff.
-Consequently, the agency culture that develops can be dysfunctional, impeding an agency's success.

-Agency culture drives behavior.
-And once established, it is difficult to change, emphasizing the importance of building a culture that reflects an agency's value, vision, and mission statements.
+Consequently, the agency culture that develops can be dysfunctional, impeding an of building a culture that reflects an agency's value, vision, and mission statements.
 Effective agency owners/managers/leaders teach and model best business practices, communicate openly with their staffs, and recognize individuals' successes and achievements.